 Studies continue to show that thrill-seeking, impulsive kids have a higher risk for substance use disorder.
 One way to help prevent drug abuse is to teach them to embrace this innate need for risk and reward, and feed it with healthy adventure.
 Some healthy activities to try are:

 - Theme parks

-My son loves the thrill of chasing kids at the playground.
+My son loves the thrill of riding a skateboard down tall concrete slopes.
 I love traveling to new cities on my own, just to prove I can.
 Something as simple as taking a new way home or dining out at an exotic new restaurant may do the trick.
 Just as whiskey may be one person’s vice while heroin may be the only thing that works for someone else, the same is true with healthy alternatives.
 The key is to keep trying healthy ways to meet this need until you find what works for you.

 All humans need to experience the excitement of a natural high, and it's not so hard to find.
 It's each family's own kind of fun.
 Is it making dinner, hiking, going to the movies for your family?
 It's important to bring fun into your life and follow it.
 Oh yes, and teach your friends that there isn't a drug or substance out there that can produce a feeling you can't get yourself in a healthy, adventurous way.